MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsMobilityPolicy.md

 ## DESCRIPTION
 The TeamsMobilityPolicy allows Admins to control Teams mobile usage for users.

+The Get-CsTeamsMobilityPolicy cmdlet allows administrators to get all teams mobility policies.

 ## EXAMPLES

 ### Example 1
 ```powershell
 PS C:\> Get-CsTeamsMobilityPolicy
 ```
-Retrieve all policies that are available in your organization
+Retrieve all teams mobility policies that are available in your organization

 ## PARAMETERS